My Approach to Helping

 More Info About My Practice

-I offer the only mobile therapy solution in Colorado.
+I offer one of the only mobile therapy solutions in Denver.
 When I say I will meet YOU where YOU are, I mean it.
-Whether that place is on the trail, in my super-convenient mobile office (coming soon), or in a local coffee shop, I am there for you.
+Whether that place is on the trail, in my super-convenient mobile office, or in a local coffee shop, I am there for you.

 How Psychotherapy Can Help

 Psychotherapy provides a unique opportunity to grow.
 Although people can change on their own, most of the time it is much harder, painful, and time-consuming without some help.
 A trained therapist can offer insights and provide new skills to deal with your problems, helping you to begin living the life you want much more quickly.

 A good fit between a therapist and a client is essential to positive change.
 Many studies indicate that the relationship a client has with their therapist is just as important as the kind of therapeutic intervention that guides treatment.
 With this in mind, I recommend the following when choosing a therapist.
 First, determine which gender you feel more comfortable working with.
 Second, find a therapist that has a specialty in your area of concern.
 Next, set a time to talk with the therapist to determine whether they are a good fit - this includes how comfortable you feel, whether you can agree on goals, and if you could see yourself developing trust with the potential therapist.